hakula139/Naive-FTP/README.md

   - [ ] Batch download
   - [ ] Upload a folder
   - [ ] Batch upload
-  - [ ] Upload through selecting a file instead of manually inputing a path
+  - [ ] Upload through selecting a file instead of manually inputting a path

 ## Contributors